asdf2014/algorithm/README-en.md

 ### Way of participation

 　Each participating partner will get the [Collaborator](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/permission-levels-for-a-user-account-repository) permission of the code repository, and can freely submit the code (unlimited language).
-In the `/Codes/${User}`directory, each will have its own code base.
+In the `/Codes/${Your Github Account Name}`directory, each will have its own code base.
 After leaving the Github name, you will receive an invitation soon, you can claim it in the [asdf2014 - algorithm - invitations](https://github.com/asdf2014/algorithm/invitations) link (of course, you can also participate directly by submitting Pull Request).

 ```bash
 # Complete your first code submission with one step